syntasso/kratix/docs/detailed-start.md

 kubectl --context kind-platform apply --filename config/samples/platform_v1alpha1_worker_cluster.yaml
 ```

-Have a look in Minio now.
-There should be two buckets for the worker cluster: one for CRDs and one for resources:
+Have a look in MinIO now.
+There should be two buckets for the worker cluster, one for CRDs and one for resources:

 ```bash
 mc ls kind